 The Postcards from Sweden quilt was a free quilt pattern designed by Kelly Liddle of Jeli Quilts.
-Unfortunately, the original quilt pattern was hosted on Craftsy/Bluprint for free but is now no longer available.
+The original quilt pattern was hosted on Craftsy/Bluprint for free but is unfortunately no longer available.

 I had this pattern linked in my list of 75+ Free Quilt Patterns for Beginners, and the amount of requests and complaints about this quilt pattern being no longer available is substantial, lol.
-Luckily this quilt pattern is made of all half-square triangles and is easy to reproduce.
+Luckily the pattern is made of all half-square triangles and is easy to reproduce.

-So I today’s post, I am sharing my interpretation of how to make the quilt.
+So in today’s post, I’m sharing my interpretation of how to make the quilt.

 Postcards from Sweden Quilt